Return to site

 The answer is - it starts with knowing who among your prospects has those kinds of capabilities.

-Each letter stand for a different life circumstance that might make your prospect the perfect candidate for your next mega donation:
+Each letter stands for a different life circumstance that might make your prospect the perfect candidate for your next mega donation:

 1. Will